DandanML/MachineLearning/README.md

 # MachineLearning
-This repository documents the projects in my spare time for machine learning practise.
+This repository stores the projects and useful codes related to machine learning.
-The projects mainly include two parts:
-1).
-Kaggle competitions.
-2).
-Reinforcement learning.